Competencies Main Areas

 • Utilize campus-wide tools (e.g., advising notes to document outreach, Degree Progress Audit, Navigate)

-Proactive Outreach and Intervention
+Proactive Outreach

-Tracking
+Tracking / Assessment

-• Maintain accurate records through advising notes
+• Implement outreach and maintain accurate records through advising notes in Navigate

 • Track students’ progress on standard measures such as persistence